tardate/LittleArduinoProjects/playground/ATtiny/TotalSleep/README.md

 * the NPN collector-emitter conduction holds the FET Vgs negative, and therefore "powered on"
 * when the ATtiny wants to power-down, it brings the NPN base low, cutting the collector-emitter channel, and sending the FET Vgs to 0V.
 * this turns off the FET and everything is powered down.
 The current drawn in this state is limited to leakage of the components
-* to powerup, the push-button shorts the capacitor, bringing the FET Vgs down and setting the cycle off again
+* to power-up, the push-button shorts the capacitor, bringing the FET Vgs down and setting the cycle off again

 This all seems to work very reliably.

 ## Construction

+Designed with Fritzing: see [TotalSleep.fzz](./TotalSleep.fzz).

 ![Breadboard](./assets/TotalSleep_bb.jpg?raw=true)